GaryDolan/ci-p5-pokemon-tcg-ireland/README.md

 -   [Heroku](https://heroku.com/) was used for project deployment.
 -   [AWS](https://aws.amazon.com/) - Usd to stor static/media files online.
 -   [Responsinator](http://www.responsinator.com/) - Used to test responsiveness of the website.
--   [Sitemap Generator](www.xml-sitemaps.com) - Used for creation of sitemap.xml.
+-   Sitemap Generator - www.xml-sitemaps.com - Used for creation of sitemap
--   [Privacy Policy Generator](https://www.privacypolicygenerator.info/) - User to create privacy policy.
+-   [Privacy Policy Generator](https://www.privacypolicygenerator.info) - User to create privacy policy.
 -   [Mailchimp](https://mailchimp.com/?currency=EUR) - Used to create the newsletter signup functionality.

 [Return to Table of Contents](#table-of-contents)